Top

 Am I eligible for probation on a Texas drug case?

-However, if you have a prior felony conviction and you have been charged with possession of a controlled substance less than a gram ( a state jail felony), it is still possible to get probation but the DA/Probation department will make that determination on a case by case basis.
-Realistically speaking, there is still a high probability that you will get probation, but the judge does not required to place the Defendant on probation/ community supervision.
+However, if you have a prior felony conviction and you have been charged with possession of a controlled substance less than a gram (a state jail felony), it is still possible to get probation, but the DA/Probation department will make that determination on a case-by-case basis.
+Realistically speaking, there is still a high probability that you will get probation, but the judge is not required to place the Defendant on probation/community supervision.